As Watford's Premier League journey continues, an ever-growing number of fan groups are starting up, both close to home and around the globe.

 New England Watford FC Mailing List

-From the United States, the New England Watford FC Mailing List is a dedicated supporter group covering the north eastern American states of Connecticut, Maine, Massachusetts, Vermont, Rhode Island and New Hampshire.
+From the United States, the New England Watford FC Mailing List is a dedicated supporters' group covering the north eastern American states of Connecticut, Maine, Massachusetts, Vermont, Rhode Island and New Hampshire.
 The group's mailing list HERE.
-Anyone who would like to join is encouraged to contact Mark Millward at NEWFCMLfirstname.lastname@example.org.
+Anyone who would like to join is encouraged to contact Mark Millward at NEWFCML@groups.io.

 New York City Hornets

 Watford fans in the Big Apple will be pleased to know there’s an active cell of Hornets' supporters in New York City.
-The NYC Supporters Club meet up for televised games, and are based at The Football Factory in Manhattan.
+The NYC Supporters Club meet up for televised games, and are based at The Legend's Football Factory in Manhattan.
 They can via contacted on Twitter and Facebook, as well as email via Felix Carrasco at email@example.com

 Watford FC in North/South Carolina